 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., V
+G3 Do tuition and fees vary by year of study (e.g.,

-sophomore, junior, senior)? ^
+sophomore, junior, senior)?
+X

-G4 Yes No

-Do tuition and fees vary by undergraduate instructional program? Х
+G4 Yes No Do tuition and fees vary by undergraduate instructional program? х more than the tuition and fees reported in G1?

-G4 %

-G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time undergraduates pay